Budapest (UTC+1 winter / UTC+2 summer)

 Leadership is not just about responding to a changing environment.
 It must be concerned with proactively creating an effective and cohesive environment that fosters and nourishes growth and development.
 In our new reality with a pace of change that has not been previously experienced, achieving this is becoming a more complex and challenging task.
 A task further exacerbated by the seismic change in life experiences and expectations of those now entering the academic workforce in comparison to many who hold current leadership roles.

-Through a combination of panel discussion, interactive learning session and personal reflection the session aims to give you pause for thought on how evolving your empathy skills can improve you as a mentor which in turn empowers succession planning, and growth in your workforce.
+Through a combination of panel discussion, an interactive empathy mapping workshop, and personal reflection, the session aims to give you pause for thought on how evolving your empathy skills can improve institutional well-being, mitigate academic burnout, and empower growth across your entire workforce.

 We encourage those of you planning on attending to consider bringing a mentee to the session.